microsoft/botframework-solutions/docs/_docs/reference/skills/skillmanifest.md

 ### Trigger

-A given action can be trigged through different mechanisms, an utterance or an event.
+A given action can be trigged through different mechanisms or an utterance.
 Example triggering utterances must be provided by a skill to enable a caller to train a natural language dispatcher so it can identify utterances that should be routed to a skill.

 References to an source of utterances can be provided through the (`utteranceSource`) element.